Jan21493/Linkplay/persistant-hook.md

 Here's the file from the device where the script was NOT present.
 There is a little "enhancement" included, because the downloaded version of busybox is used as the shell ***/tmp/bin/ash*** instead of "build-in" version.
 You can see the difference, because the shell prompt message is ***BusyBox v1.23.2 (2016-09-27 07:54:34 CEST) built-in shell (ash)*** instead of ***BusyBox v1.12.1 () built-in shell (ash)***.

 A list of all commands that are included is shown with ***/tmp/bin/busybox --help*** or just help (see shell script below).
-You may create symbolic links for these commands or start them by e.g. ***/tmp/bin/busybox telnet 10.1.1.52***.
+You may create symbolic links for these commands (recommended, see below for an example) or start them directly, e.g. ***/tmp/bin/busybox dmesg***.
 ```
 mkdir /vendor/user
 cat <<\EOF > /vendor/user/user.sh